-Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Blanket bog has not been mapped in detail for Meenaguse/Ardbane Bog SAC and thus the total area of the qualifying habitat is unknown.
-Further details on this and the following attributes can be found in the Meenaguse/Ardbane Bog SAC conservation objectives supporting document for blanket bogs and associated habitats Habitat distribution Occurrence No decline, subject to natural processes Blanket bog is documented to occur throughout the SAC on flat and undulating terrain (NPWS internal files).
-Further information can be found within NPWS internal files and the blanket bogs and associated habitats supporting document Ecosystem function: soil nutrients Soil pH and appropriate nutrient levels at a representative number of monitoring stops Maintain soil nutrient status within natural range See the blanket bogs and associated habitats supporting document for further details Ecosystem function: peat formation Active blanket bog as a proportion of the total area of Annex I blanket bog habitat At least 99% of the total Annex I blanket bog area is active See the blanket bogs and associated habitats supporting document for further details Ecosystem function: hydrology Flow direction, water levels, occurrence of drains and erosion gullies Natural hydrology unaffected by drains and erosion Further details and a brief discussion of restoration potential is presented in the blanket bogs and associated habitats supporting document Community diversity Abundance of variety of vegetation communities A variety of blanket bog vegetation communities have been recorded in this SAC (Douglas et al., 1990; NPWS internal files), one of which corresponds to a community recorded in the National Survey of Upland Habitats and listed in the provisional list of vegetation communities described in Perrin et al. (2014).
-Further information on vegetation communities associated with this habitat is presented in Perrin et al. (2014) Vegetation composition: positive indicator species Number of species at a representative number of 2m x 2m monitoring stops Number of positive indicator species present at each monitoring stop is at least seven Attribute and target based on Perrin et al. (2014), where the list of positive indicator species for this habitat is also presented Vegetation composition: lichens and bryophytes Percentage cover at a representative number of 2m x 2m monitoring stops Cover of bryophytes or lichens, excluding Sphagnum fallax, at least 10% Attribute and target based on Perrin et al. (2014) Vegetation composition: negative indicator species Percentage cover at a representative number of 2m x 2m monitoring stops Total cover of negative indicator species less than 1% Attribute and target based on Perrin et al. (2014), where the list of negative indicator species for this habitat is also presented Vegetation composition: non- native species Percentage cover at, and in local vicinity of, a representative number of 2m x 2m monitoring stops Cover of non-native species less than 1% Attribute and target based on Perrin et al. (2014).
-The non-native moss Campylopus introflexus occurs within blanket bog in this SAC (Douglas et al., 1990) Vegetation composition: native trees and shrubs Percentage cover in local vicinity of a representative number of monitoring stops Cover of scattered native trees and shrubs less than 10% Attribute and target based on Perrin et al. (2014) Vegetation composition: potential dominant species Percentage cover at a representative number of 2m x 2m monitoring stops Cover of each of the potential dominant species less than 75% Attribute and target based on Perrin et al. (2014).
+Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Blanket bog has not been mapped in detail for Mullaghanish Bog SAC but from current available data the total area of the qualifying habitat is estimated to be approximately 34ha, covering 49% of the SAC (NPWS internal files).
+Further details on this and the following attributes can be found in the Mullaghanish Bog SAC conservation objectives supporting document for blanket bogs and associated habitats Habitat distribution Occurrence No decline, subject to natural processes The habitat is documented to occur throughout the SAC but is best developed close to the summit (Mooney et al., 1991).
+Further information can be found within Mooney et al. (1991) and the blanket bogs and associated habitats supporting document Ecosystem function: soil nutrients Soil pH and appropriate nutrient levels at a representative number of monitoring stops Maintain soil nutrient status within natural range See the blanket bogs and associated habitats supporting document for further details Ecosystem function: peat formation Active blanket bog as a proportion of the total area of Annex I blanket bog habitat At least 99% of the total Annex I blanket bog area is active See the blanket bogs and associated habitats supporting document for further details Ecosystem function: hydrology Flow direction, water levels, occurrence of drains and erosion gullies Natural hydrology unaffected by drains and erosion Further details and a brief discussion of restoration potential is presented in the blanket bogs and associated habitats supporting document Community diversity Abundance of variety of vegetation communities Maintain variety of vegetation communities, subject to natural processes Blanket bog vegetation communities have been recorded in this SAC (Mooney et al., 1991; NPWS internal files), one of which corresponds to a community recorded in the National Survey of Upland Habitats and listed in the provisional list of vegetation communities described in Perrin et al. (2014).
+Further information on vegetation communities associated with this habitat is presented in Perrin et al. (2014) Vegetation composition: positive indicator species Number of species at a representative number of 2m x 2m monitoring stops Number of positive indicator species present at each monitoring stop is at least seven Attribute and target based on Perrin et al. (2014), where the list of positive indicator species for this habitat is also presented Vegetation composition: lichens and bryophytes Percentage cover at a representative number of 2m x 2m monitoring stops Cover of bryophytes or lichens, excluding Sphagnum fallax , at least 10% Attribute and target based on Perrin et al. (2014) Vegetation composition: negative indicator species Percentage cover at a representative number of 2m x 2m monitoring stops Total cover of negative indicator species less than 1% Attribute and target based on Perrin et al. (2014), where the list of negative indicator species for this habitat is also presented Vegetation composition: non- native species Percentage cover at, and in local vicinity of, a representative number of 2m x 2m monitoring stops Cover of non-native species less than 1% Attribute and target based on Perrin et al. (2014) Vegetation composition: native trees and shrubs Percentage cover in local vicinity of a representative number of monitoring stops Cover of scattered native trees and shrubs less than 10% Attribute and target based on Perrin et al. (2014) Vegetation composition: potential dominant species Percentage cover at a representative number of 2m x 2m monitoring stops Cover of each of the potential dominant species less than 75% Attribute and target based on Perrin et al. (2014).
 See the blanket bogs and associated habitats supporting document for the list of potential dominant species